ava-labs/avalanche-cli/docs/ledger-simulator.md

 - number of txs to be approved by the ledger
 - seed for the ledger
-- wether to show stdout
+- whether to show stdout

 The function returns two channels: